Wakatobi Regency: Education

 The number of kindergartens in 2003 totalled 22 units that are distributed in five districts with 47 teachers and 989 students.
 In 2003, the teacher-school ratio averaged 2; the student-school ratio averaged 45, and the student-teacher ratio averaged 21.

 For elementary education, the year 2003 recorded 101 schools, 684 teachers, and 14,742 students.
 In 2003, the teacher-school ratio averaged 7; the student-school ratio averaged 145, and the student-teacher ratio averaged 22.

 For junior high school education, the year 2003 recorded 16 schools, 235 teachers, and 4,287 students.
 In 2003, the teacher-school ratio averaged 15; the student-school ratio averaged 268, and the student-teacher ratio averaged 18.

 For senior high school education, the year 2003 recorded 4 schools, 93 teachers and 2,212 students.
 In 2003, the teacher-school ratio averaged 23; the student-school ratio averaged 553, and the student-teacher ratio averaged 24.

 Health

 Until 2003, the Wakatobi Regency had not established any general hospital.
 There were, however, 7 Puskesmas (Community Health Center), 12 Puskesmas Pembantu (Community Health Sub-center), 5 doctors, 2 Public Health Graduates, 85 paramedics, and 9 paramedic assistants.

 Religion

 In 2003, the Wakatobi Regency had 112 Mosques and 22 Mushollah.
-It had, however, no Churches, Hindu temples, nor Buddhist temples.
-This demonstrates that the Wakatobi people profess the Islamic religion.
+It had, however, no Churches, Hindu temples, or Buddhist temples.
+This demonstrates that almost all of the Wakatobi people profess the Islamic religion.